Los Angeles PHP

 What Will My Day In a PHP in Los Angeles Look Like?

-Each morning you will arrive at the center for treatment and will participate in a range of activities, both solo, and group-based, in the morning.
-Once the morning programming concludes, you’ll have time for a bite to eat while you relax and socialize with other patients.
-The remainder of the day can be spent participating in holistic treatments, or additional therapy
+Each morning you will arrive at the treatment center and will participate in a range of activities, both solo, and group-based, in the morning.
+Once the morning programming concludes, you’ll have time for a bite to eat while you relax and socialize with other clients.
+The remainder of the day can be spent participating in holistic therapies or additional therapy.

 Once you become acclimated to your recovery environment, you’ll start attending various counseling and therapy sessions, as well as other educational and skill-building exercises.
-There will also be psychotherapy so that you can begin to better understand how your brain works in response to various stimuli.
+There will also be psychotherapy.
 This therapy will be a big part of building an emotional toolkit that can help provide healthy ways to cope with triggers, allowing you to live your life on the path to recovery.

 We Accept Most Insurance Providers